wangyu09/exkaldi/README.md

 < Methods >

 `send_report(x)`
-Send information and thses info will be retained untill you do the statistics by using obj.collect_report().
+Send information and these information will be retained untill count the statistics.

 `collect_report(keys=None,plot=True)`
-Do the statistics of received information.
+Do the statistics of retaining information which are reported since from last statistics.
 The result will be saved in outDir/log file.
 If < keys > is not None, only collect the data in keys.
 If < plot > is True, print the statistics result to standard output.

-`save_model(self,models,iterSymbol=None,byKey=None,maxValue=True,saveFunc=None)`
-Save model when you use this function.
-Your can give <iterSymbol> and it will be add to the end of file name.
+`save_model(saveFunc,models,byKey=None,maxValue=True)`
+Save model. < saveFunc > is expected and (model name, model object) will be introduced into this function.
 If you use < byKey > and set < maxValue >, model will be saved only while meeting the condition.
-We use chainer as default framework, but if you don't, give the < saveFunc > specially please.

-_-----------------------------------------------< Other Tools >-----------------------------------------------------_

-### get_kaldi_path()

-< function description >

-Return kaldi path.
-If the kaldi are not found, will raise error.

-### check_config(name,config=None)

-< function description >

-Get default configure if < config > is None, or check if given < config > has a right format.
-This function will read "conf" file which is located in "./", so if there is not, it will raise error.
-Also you can change the content of "conf" file with expected format.

-< Parameters >

-`name` _object name you want to check. such as "compute_mfcc","MLP"_
-`config` _if none, return defalut configure, or chenk the format of configure and return True if correct_
+`judge(key,condition,threshold,byDeltaRate=False)`
+Acording to the value reported before, judge whether condition is right.
+If < byDeltaRate > is True, use 1-order delta to judge.
+Or use value itself.

+`dump(logFile=None)`
+Return training information of each epoch reported.
+If < logFile > is not None, read these information from file.